andob/rapidroid/README.md

 # rapidroid = rapid + android

-Some concurrency design patterns I use in my Android projects.
+Some structured concurrency design patterns I use in my Android projects.

 ### Import